Alpha (Sevendust album)

-Alpha is the sixth studio album by American rock band Sevendust.
-The album was released on March 6, 2007.
+Alpha is the sixth studio album by the American rock band Sevendust, released on March 6, 2007.
 It is the band's second album featuring Sonny Mayo on rhythm guitar and the first with him as part of the writing process.
-Alpha is also the first album by the band to be released under the Warner-affiliated Asylum Records, making Sevendust the first rock band on that label.
+Alpha is also the first album by the band to be released under the Warner-affiliated Asylum Records.

 Recording and production

 The album was recorded at Tree Sound Studios in Atlanta, Georgia.
 The production team was a collaborative effort, with guitarist John Connolly, drummer Morgan Rose, and engineer Shawn Grove all taking on producer roles.
 Grove, who had previously worked with the band, was considered by vocalist Lajon Witherspoon to be like another member of Sevendust due to his understanding of their sound, melody, and harmony.

 A significant shift in the recording process for Alpha was the band's decision to track the bass and guitar parts live along with the drum tracks.
 This was a departure from the more common practice of recording each instrument separately.
 Guitarist Sonny Mayo explained that this approach was chosen to capture a "real unified energy".

 Alpha was the first album to feature Sonny Mayo in the writing process, though the primary songwriting partnership for the album was between Morgan Rose and John Connolly.